So, we visited the US Naval Undersea Museum in Fall 2023.

 I like to chat with museum docents, volunteers, and curators.

-Many visitors don’t stop to chat with docents, but I know they’re the source of great insights.
+Many visitors don’t stop to chat with docents, but I know they’re a great source of insights.

-They usually can point you to interesting items people often overlook.
+They usually can point you to interesting items that people often overlook.

 In this case, the docent stood outside, waiting for a tour when we walked up.

-My husband went to examine the undersea submersibles parked in front of the Naval Underseas Museum.
+My husband went to examine the undersea submersibles parked in front of the Naval Undersea Museum.

 I stopped to chat.